m-cain/mnemo/memory-bank/activeContext.md

 ## Recent Changes

+- Implemented form validation with Zod and react-hook-form:

+  - Created validation schemas for item forms and quantity adjustments
+  - Integrated react-hook-form for better form state management
+  - Replaced manual validation with schema-based validation
+  - Improved type safety with proper TypeScript integration
+  - Enhanced user feedback with field-level error messages
+  - Created a new QuantityAdjustmentDialog.zod.tsx component using the new validation pattern
+  - Integrated shadcn/ui form components for consistent UI and better validation
+  - Added proper FormField components with modern rendering pattern
+  - Utilized the 21st-dev Magic MCP server for advanced UI component generation

 - Added sorting capabilities to the inventory table on ItemListPage:
   - Implemented column header sorting with visual indicators
   - Support for sorting by name, item type, location, and quantity